-In fact, many consumer advocates fear that the increasing use of data-driven decision making tools flies in the face of of person-centered planning.
-Those advocates think that AI tools limit consumer choices (see A Reality Check On Artificial Intelligence: Are Healthcare Claims Overblown? and AI Use In Medicine Is Raising Worry Over Risks For Patients).
+In fact, many consumer advocates fear that the increasing use of data-driven decision-making tools flies in the face of person-centered planning.
+Those advocates think AI tools limit consumer choices (see A Reality Check On Artificial Intelligence: Are Healthcare Claims Overblown? and AI Use In Medicine Is Raising Worry Over Risks For Patients).

 Consumer-centric data-driven decisions should start with the approach of ‘story mapping’ as a tool for collaborative care planning.
 Utilizing real-time data on outcomes, clinical professionals can see how the consumer’s health status changed over time.
 According to Dr. Cordell, “success is measured by looking at the person’s condition when they first came in with the highest level of need, versus where they are today.
 Then determining what drove that to happen.”